4n6strider/credential-cat/README.md

 > ### ⚠️ Work in progress!
 >
-> As I [@BizarreNULLij](https://github.com/BizarreNULL) currently am the sole maintainer of this *repo* due to my job and mangá vicious.
-Interested in helping out with triage, troubleshooting or issue handling?
+> As I [@BizarreNULL](https://github.com/BizarreNULL) currently am the sole maintainer of this *repo* due to my job and mangá vicious, maybe the things seem to be a little bit slower.
+Interested in helping out to make this more useful?
+With triage, troubleshooting, or issue handling?
 Let me know!